- Dave Stieb has the highest bWAR of any player in Blue Jays history.

 4. Carlos Delgado

-Tony Fernandez has the second-most bWAR among Blue Jays position players.
-Fernandez was an elite defender at shortstop, winning four straight Gold Gloves between 1986 and 1989, and earning three All-Star selections in that period.
+Tony Fernandez is among the Blue Jays’ top position players in bWAR.
+Fernandez was an elite defender at shortstop, winning four consecutive Gold Gloves from 1986 to 1989 and earning three All-Star selections during that period.

 Offensively, the Dominican held his own with a 106 OPS+ as a Blue Jay.
 He ranks third in plate appearances and sixth in batting average in franchise history.